Progetto-ItaCa/ItaCa-23/sub-reg.md

 ---
-title: Registration
+title: Submission & Registration
 permalink: /register-submit/

 layout: page
 ---

-If you want to attend the workshop, please fill in the form available [here](https://docs.google.com/forms/d/1vM7DbV0QhztSaF2-1WWBJxI-wnLZO8ajz5WiMq_pcdE/edit).
+If you want to attend the workshop, please fill in the form available [here](https://docs.google.com/forms/d/1Ll3FUGLVgFHz0isxUiKvOqN1rH3UdmQiiNVevauKsKA/edit?pli=1).

-The registration deadline is **December 5**.
+The registration deadline is **November 24**.
 Participation is free of charge.